faizmokhtar/faizmokhtar.com/content/posts/how-to-skip-long-running-test-in-go.md.md

 }
 ```

-Then when you run `go test`, provide a `-short` flag to skip this test.
+Then when you run `go test`, simply provide a `-short` flag to skip the test.

 For example:
 ```